eecs394-s18/PAL/README.md

 #### Biometrics Graphs
-The graph data is stored in `../data/exampledata.json` but it is possible to pass in dynamically loaded data.
+The graph data is stored in `../data/exampledata.json` but it would be easy to pass in dynamically loaded data from Firebase.
 Functions in `../PAL/Report.js` were created to switch graph display data.
 Data requirements: An array with dictionary key values of 'x' and 'y'.
 ```
 "{ HRcannedData": [